 Image: Creative Bloq

 Moreover, illustrators who make photorealistic illustrations should be extremely meticulous to detail.
-Every line, shape, curve, or shade all contribute to one mind-boggling image.
-It’s vital for the artist to comprehend colors, forms, shadows, lighting effects, and perspective to create an image that’s reminiscent of a real photo.
+Every line, shape, curve, or shade contributes to one mind-boggling image.
+The artist needs to comprehend colors, forms, shadows, lighting effects, and perspective to create an image that’s reminiscent of a real photo.

 8. Mascot/Character illustrations